Revivals and quantum carpets for the relativistic Schr\"odinger equation: Analytical solutions and revival times

 which is the same expression as for the non relativistic case except that $v_n$ is now the relativistic velocity.
 Hence, the revival time is constrained indirectly by the bound $c \geq v_n$.
 This can be seen in the high energy limit where the above expression becomes

 A second characteristic time for the system is the quantum revival time.
-This correspond to the spread of the wavepacket for longer time.
-Here, the spread of the wavepacket has nothing to do with the classical dynamics anymore but relies on the quantum nature of the system as we observe the wavepacket interfere with itself.
+This corresponds to the spread of the wave packet for longer times.
+Here, the spread of the wave packet has nothing to do with the classical dynamics anymore but relies on the quantum nature of the system as we observe the wave packet interfere with itself.

 This revival time can be expressed as:

 For the non non relativistic quantum well problem, the revival time is given by

 For the Salpeter problem, the relativistic revival time is given exactly in the simple form